anttihaap/distributed-backup-system/REPORT.md

 | --- | --- |
 | CONTRACT_PROOF:contractId:middlePointForSha1 | Asking for a contract.
 Should get acknowledgement of 2 sha1 in relation to middle point |

 Contract proofs are used to create trust to the contract.
-The nodes enforce the contract by askin proofs.
+The nodes enforce the contract by asking proofs.

 Proofs contain a number to the middle point of the file.
 The middle point is created randomly.
 The nodes answer with 2 sha1 hashes from the beginning to the middle point and from the middle point to the end of the file.
 This coveres the whole file on each proof.
-Also, this mechanism should be solid and no node should be able to cheat the system.
+Also, this mechanism should be solid and no node should be able to cheat it.
 It's more efficient to store the file than to do any cheating mechanisms.

 #### Failure and recovery

 A node will ask the same proof for 3mins.
 If a node recoveres in time and can answer the proof, the contract will stay.
 If the proof fails, the node can not be trusted and the contract will be deleted.
+Proofs are only asked from contracts that respond to a ping.
+The contract manager handles the recovery and setting contracts to recovery mode.

 ### File recovery